Days of the Week in Mongolian & Buryat: Planetary and Numbered Names

 The Buryat language is close to Mongolian and indeed is treated in both China and Mongolia as a dialect of Mongolian.
 In Buryatia, Russia, however, it is an independent language with its own literary standard.

-Mongolian and Buryat have two types of naming systems for the days of the week:
+Mongolian, Buryat, and Kalmyk have two types of naming systems for the days of the week:

 * Those based on the names of the sun, moon, and planets -- mostly obsolete or literary (except in Kalmyk).

 * Those based on a system of numbering -- current in Mongolia, Inner Mongolia, and Buryatia, but differing in detail.